How to use an Esri Template Geodatabase

 ArcGIS Desktop

-In order to create an XML Workspace document, you have to open view the geodatabase in Catalog view (either ArcCatalog or ArcMap will work, or ArcGIS Pro) and right-click the geodatabase > export > XML Workspace Document (export the schema only).
-This allows the user to determine if the XML document will contain the schema, or the schema and data.
+To create an XML Workspace document, you have to open the geodatabase in Catalog view (either ArcCatalog or ArcMap will work, or ArcGIS Pro) and right-click the geodatabase > export > XML Workspace Document (export the schema only).
+This allows the user to determine if the XML document will contain the schema or the schema and data.

 ArcGIS Pro